 Action on item 4)a: Add the following constraints: It is a requirement of bitstream conformance that the value of nnpfc_pic_width_in_luma_samples % outSubWidthC shall be equal to 0.
 It is a requirement of bitstream conformance that the value of nnpfc_pic_height_in_luma_samples % outSubHeightC shall be equal to 0.

 Action on item 4)f: Specify that the width of the NNPF output picture shall be in the range of CroppedWidth to CroppedWidth * 16, inclusive (instead of CroppedWidth to CroppedWidth * 16 − 1, inclusive), and the width of the NNPF output picture shall be in the range of CroppedHeight to CroppedHeight * 16, inclusive (instead of CroppedHeight to CroppedHeight * 16 − 1, inclusive).

+Action on item 5)e: Add a metadata extension mechanism in the NNPFC SEI message, to allow new metadata syntax elements to be added in the NNPFC SEI message in future VSEI amendments or editions, and allow legacy decoders (with the support of the NNPFC SEI message as defined in this VSEI edition) to skip and ignore such additional metadata syntax elements.

+Action on item 6)a.i: Move nnpfc_base_flag next to nnpfc_id in the NNPFC SEI message syntax.